Overall Score 6.2 Represents average audio ecosystem compatibility score.

 making them have a larger driver unit than that of JBL Wave Beam by 4mm

-JBL Wave Beam's lowest frequency is at 20Hz, low-frequency response measures if and how well an audio device produces low audible frequencies and if it alters the signal while at it.
+The JBL Wave Beam's lowest frequency is at 20Hz, low-frequency response inidcates how well an audio component produces low frequencies that can be heard, and if it alters the signal on its way through.

-Samsung Galaxy Buds Live's lowest frequency is at 20Hz, this implies that
+Samsung Galaxy Buds Live's lowest frequency is at 20Hz, this means that

 both devices produce equal bass

-The JBL Wave Beam's highest frequency is at 20,000Hz, high-frequency response indicates how well a particular audio device makes high audible frequencies and if it makes any changes to the signal on its way through.
+The JBL Wave Beam's highest frequency is at 20,000Hz, high-frequency response measures if and how well a particular audio component makes high human frequencies and if it makes any adjustments to the signal on its way through.

-Samsung Galaxy Buds Live's highest frequency is at 20,000Hz, this means that
+Samsung Galaxy Buds Live's highest frequency is at 20,000Hz, this implies that

-The JBL Wave Beam's battery life is 8 hours, these last longer than 5 hours of listening which is considered average before recharge.
-A device's battery life is commonly given by the manufacturer, and with longer battery life, you get to use it for longer and have to charge the device less often.
+The JBL Wave Beam's battery life is 8 hours, these last longer than 5 hours of listening which is considered average for a single charge.
+A device's battery life is commonly given by the manufacturer, and with longer battery life, you get to use it for longer and requires fewer chargings.

 Samsung Galaxy Buds Live's battery life is